 To care for you in the best way possible our doctors, nurses and other health professionals directly associated with your care need to view your health information.
 Other Auckland DHB staff may need to view your information for administration, quality improvement activities, teaching and, in some cases, for medical research.
 We will always:

 Your health information may be disclosed to another health provider involved in your treatment or where authorised by law.
-For further information about the privacy of your information, you can call the Auckland DHB Privacy Officer on: 09 367 0000.
+For further information about the privacy of your information, you can call our Privacy Officer on 09 367 0000.

 In order to provide high-quality care, all of our patients are required to provide us with their name and contact details by completing a registration form.
 The form asks for information such as your name, date of birth, address, and other contact details.
 This information is stored within our Patient Management System and is what we use should we need to get in touch with you.

 If you need to update any of the contact details which you've previously provided to us, such as your address, phone number, or current GP, please speak with the receptionist or ward clerk when you are on-site at one of our locations.
 You can also do this from home by contacting our Information Management team via email at email@example.com.
 Please be aware that you may be asked to fill out an Auckland DHB registration form.

 Auckland City Hospital and grounds are smokefree.
 Please ask your nurse or doctor if you require support to quit smoking or require nicotine replacement therapy during your stay in hospital.